 System Prompts

 yoyo has a built-in system prompt that instructs the model to act as a coding assistant.
-You can override it entirely.
+You can override it entirely via CLI flags or config file.

 Default behavior